syncfusion-content/wpf-docs/wpf/QTP/Getting-Started.md

-> _Note: Both Launch application and Include descendant processes check boxes are selected by default._
+> Note: Both Launch application and Include descendant processes check boxes are selected by default.

 15. Click OK.
->
-_Note: The path of the application and working folder are displayed in the Application details frame as displayed in the following screenshot._
+>  Note: The path of the application and working folder are displayed in the Application details frame as displayed in the following screenshot.

     ![](Getting-Started_images/Getting-Started_img10.png)

 16. Click OK.
->
-_Note: The recording starts.
-The application in the given path is opened as displayed in the following screenshot._
+>  Note: The recording starts.
+The application in the given path is opened as displayed in the following screenshot.

     ![](Getting-Started_images/Getting-Started_img11.png)

 17. Perform the required valid user-action in the application.

->
+> Note:
-_Note:_

-* _Whenever the user performs any action involving the Syncfusion control used in the application, the Syncfusion.cfg file maps the control to the corresponding DLL._
+* Whenever the user performs any action involving the Syncfusion control used in the application, the Syncfusion.cfg file maps the control to the corresponding DLL.
-* _Finally, the DLL renders the correct method names of the Syncfusion namespace that are called respective to the user-actions performed._
+* Finally, the DLL renders the correct method names of the Syncfusion namespace that are called respective to the user-actions performed.
-* _These method names are then recorded and displayed in the screen behind the running application, as illustrated in the following screenshot._
+* these method names are then recorded and displayed in the screen behind the running application, as illustrated in the following screenshot.

    ![](Getting-Started_images/Getting-Started_img12.png)